Asbestos Exposure

 Secondhand Asbestos Exposure

-Occupational and direct environmental exposure to asbestos are the principal means by which the toxic fibers enter the body and trigger asbestos-related illnesses.
+Occupational and direct environmental exposure to asbestos is the principal means by which the toxic fibers enter the body and trigger asbestos-related illnesses.

 However, people can be exposed to asbestos in other ways, usually through secondhand exposure, also known as secondary exposure.